mnr/writing-wip/kwak-anthology.md

 "Do you know anything about the victim.
 Was it an accident, or did someone have a grudge?"

 "Her name was Dakota Williams.
 I don't know her net worth, but she had a fancy apartment with a luxury oven.
 She was a programmer, recently moved here from Montevideo.
-Worked remotely for a publically-held ransomware company.
+Used to work for a publically-held ransomware company.
 Looks to be social from her online profile, but not sure how long-term any of those relationships are."

 "Isn't ransomware a career path in felonies?"